One (U2 song): Year-end charts

-Sales and certifications
+Certifications

 Mica Paris version

 British soul singer Mica Paris released a cover of "One" in 1995.
 Released on 27 March 1995, her version debuted and peaked at number 29 on the UK Singles Chart on the week ending 8 April 1995.
 It spent a total of four weeks on the chart.

 Critical reception

 Pan-European magazine Music & Media wrote, "Thanks to Mica's urbane dance touch, people everywhere–from London to Rome, Tokyo, New York and back to Paris–will dance to a U2 song in other surroundings than Zooroparenas."
 Piccadilly radio/Manchester music coordinator Christian Smith said it's a "brilliant track", adding, "Since it starts of really slow, I wouldn't be surprised if a lot of radio programmers have a hard time getting into it.
 But the fact that it's such a well-known track will certainly help."